AtomicFrontierCode/typefaces/README.md

 I-beam analysis code for the "Which typeface's capital "I" makes the best I-beam?" video.
 Video link: https://youtu.be/AQJDKs8jsjk

-Hacked together in Python because I've become lazy and unfulfilled.
+Hacked together in Python because I'm lazy and it works.

 == To play around with data ==